Good managers know when to step back.

 In larger companies, if the team already has a strong handle on strategy, data and market needs, they can absolutely operate without a formal PM.
 However, someone still needs to take charge of the product function - making prioritisation decisions clear and aligning the team around common goals.

-2. Feature prioritisation isn’t always about frameworks like ICE (Impact, Confidence, Effort).
+Feature prioritisation isn’t always about frameworks like ICE (Impact, Confidence, Effort), Kano or MoSCoW.

-Sometimes, it’s about building momentum - creating buzz, lifting morale or staying ahead of competitors.
+Sometimes, it’s about building momentum - creating buzz, lifting your team’s morale, staying ahead of competitors or even strengthening internal relationships.

 The challenge is finding the balance between chasing these quick wins and staying true to your long-term vision.